zwAstroChem/MLMDirPAH/README.md

 This script performs the following:

 a) MD Simulations: The script runs code/1_MD_calc_position.py to perform MD simulations, generating atomic trajectories at the specified temperature.
 Progress bars will indicate the current molecule being processed and the simulation phase (NVT and NVE).
-The simulation for molecules like C10H8 takes around 16 hours.
+The simulation for molecules like C10H8 takes around 16 hours on a single core.

 b) Dipole Moment Calculation: The script runs code/2_calc_dipole.py to calculate time-evolved dipole moments based on atomic trajectories.
 Progress bars will display the progress for 400,000 time steps.
-For molecules like C10H8, this step takes approximately 32 hours.
+For molecules like C10H8, this step takes approximately 32 hours on a single core.

 c) IR Spectrum Calculation: The script runs code/3_calc_IR.py to compute the IR spectrum using a Fourier transform of the dipole time-autocorrelation function.
-Each molecule's IR spectrum calculation typically completes in a few seconds.
+Each molecule's IR spectrum calculation typically completes in a few seconds on a single core.

 On Windows: